adarshagrahara/adarshagrahara/README.md

 # Hello   :)
 My name is Adarsh Agrahara and I am a 10th grade High School student.
-I am really interested in languages such as Java, Jsp, Javascript, Html, Css, SQL, Gradle, Maven, XML, and AI/ML.
+I am really interested in languages such as Java, Jsp, Javascript, Html, Css, SQL, Gradle, Maven, XML, AI/ML and REST & GraphQL API's.
 ## About me

 - 👍 &nbsp;I am learning more about Java right now.